 South Korea

 Bowing and shaking hands are common greetings.
-Elders should be treated with special respect, and business cards should be handed over with both hands when exchanged.
+Seniors should be treated with special respect, and business cards should be exchanged with both hands.

-The sense of hierarchy is strong, and elders and superiors are respected.
+Strong sense of hierarchy, respect for seniors and superiors.
 Building relationships (jeong) is crucial to business success, and business dinners are common.

 Food culture

-Business banquets may involve a lot of drinking.
-When drinking with elders, you should turn sideways to show respect.
-It is not advisable to put your elbows on the table when eating.
+There may be more drinking links at business banquets.
+When drinking with elders should be sideways, showing respect.
+It is not advisable to put elbows on the table during meals.

-Avoid giving green hats (implying infidelity) or green packaging.
-Do not write your name in red pen (traditionally used in Korea to write the names of the deceased).
+Avoid sending green hats (suggesting infidelity) or packing in green.
+Don't write your name in red pen (South Korea traditionally used to write the name of the deceased).

 新加坡